amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/vibrantmatter.md

 world.
 Who can believe this after Auschwitz? he asks.
 “Metaphysics cannot rise again,” but the desire for transcendence endures because “nothing could be experienced as truly alive if something that transcends life were not prom- ised also... .
-The transcendent is, and it is not.”°°
+The transcendent is, and it is not.”

 Adorno seems, then, to maintain the possibility of transcendence by hon- oring nonidentity as an absent absolute, as a messianic promise.”
 A thing-